Organic Rankine Cycle

 The Rankine cycle is a thermodynamic cycle widely used by power plants to convert water into steam, expanding through a turbine to produce mechanical work.
 The organic Rankine cycle (ORC) is a refinement of this technology, using an organic working fluid in place of water.
 This working fluid, in our case Pentafluoropropane, has a boiling point less than that of water in order to utilize lower temperature heat sources when compared to larger Rankine cycles.

 ElectraTherm uses an ORC with proprietary technologies to generate up to 125 kW (soon 250 kW) of clean electricity from heat sources as low as 70°C. These lower ranges open up opportunities across all industries for operators to take advantage of their excess heat to generate sustainable power – increasing efficiency, reducing energy/fuel costs, and curbing emissions.

-With the incorporation of BITZER’s twin-screw expander, ElectraTherm’s organic Rankine cycle solutions represent a dramatic shift from previous ORC technologies utilizing radial or axial turbines – providing a more cost efficient and robust design that greatly enhances reliability.
+The centerpiece of ElectraTherm’s ORC systems is a specially-designed twin-screw expander from parent company, BITZER.
+The implementation of this technology represents a dramatic shift from previous ORC technologies utilizing radial or axial turbines – providing a more cost efficient, robust design that greatly enhances reliability.

-Other benefits include much lower operating speeds – leading to less wear and tear as well as significant reductions in noise.
-The new twin-screw expander also tolerates “wet” dual-phase flow, allowing the system to accept variations in both temperature and flow while allowing for a turbine’s worst fear – moisture.
+Since our systems are using an expander with lower temperature heat, there is less pressure on the pump and lower operating speeds compared to turbine technologies – leading to easier operation and less maintenance.
+The expander also tolerates “wet” dual-phase flow, allowing it to reliably generate power while accepting variations in both temperature and flow while allowing for a turbine’s worst fear – moisture.

 ORC Heat Recovery Benefits